-The Stafford Borough Safer Communities Partnership is working closely with schools in Stafford Borough to implement a programme of prevention and early help support.
-The vision of this programme is to facilitate and co-ordinate agency support in the school environment and in the wider community in a number of areas such as crime and anti-social behaviour; healthy relationships; hate crime, bullying, mental health, wider vulnerabilities and indicators of social deprivation.
+The Stafford Borough Community Wellbeing Partnership is working closely with schools in Stafford Borough to implement a programme of prevention and early help support.
+The aim of this programme is to facilitate and co-ordinate agency support in the school environment and in the wider community in a number of areas such as crime and anti-social behaviour; healthy relationships; hate crime, bullying, mental health, wider vulnerabilities and indicators of social deprivation.
 As a collective partnership, we believe that in doing so, it will:-

 - lead to improved outcomes for children, young people, and school